mgechev/blog.mgechev.com/content/story/_index.md

       <h1>Wrote "AngularJS Style Guide"</h1>
       <section>
         <p>
           In late 2013, I made the observation how mature the best practices for development in the different technologies were.
-Unfortunately, in JavaScript we had nothing but coding style.
+Unfortunately, in JavaScript, we had nothing but coding style.
         </p>
         <p>
           A few hours after that, I wrote the first draft of the AngularJS style guide.
-Later, it got translated in 13 different languages and got 75 external contributors!
+Later, it got translated into 13 different languages and got 75 external contributors!
 Now the project has 5k stars on GitHub.
         </p>
         <p>
           A few months after that a few more style guides were released.